pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/how-to-share-your-resources.md

 ###How to register your resources {#how-to-share-your-resources}

-The transfer layer between OpenAIRE/CORE and the OMTD platform will make use of *RESTful calls*.
+The transfer layer between OpenAIRE/CORE and the OMTD platform makes use of *RESTful calls*.

 The delivery of the requested publications must be made in a compressed file, with the following folder structure: